snap-stanford/GIB/README.md

 * training: no adversarial attack.
 * experiments: only CORA dataset, visualization of node embeddings, includes multiple baselines.

-We have purposely left out the everything related to adversial attacks.
+We have purposely left out everything related to adversial attacks.

 A cleaning is due.